SequelTeamSix/Team-Nathaniel-P2-Backend/README.md

 ## Project Description

 A Java based web backend for a retail application selling retro video games.
 It queries the database for the characters, series, consoles, and games for all of them or specific ones based upon a number of criteria.
 The API uses JSON for all inputs as well as outputs.
-It is currently connected to the fron end application at [Retrovure Frontend](https://github.com/SequelTeamSix/Team-Nathaniel-P2-Frontend).
+It is currently connected to the front end application at [Retrovure Frontend](https://github.com/SequelTeamSix/Team-Nathaniel-P2-Frontend).

 ## Technologies Used